 What’s your business goal?

-While the underlying goal for everything a business does is to generate profits, at a more granular level there may be a wide variety of reasons why your business is launching a web design or app development project at this this time:
+While the underlying goal for everything a business does is to generate profits, at a more granular level there may be a wide variety of reasons why your business is launching a web design or app development project at this time:

 Are you testing the waters for a new offer?
 If so you’re probably looking to build just an MVP (minimal viable product), and speed and cost savings should take precedence over polish and features.
 Note – These choices will inevitably have costs and impacts later.

 Are you aiming for a particular event or tradeshow?
-In that case you’re probably most concerned about speed and quality, and costs might be higher as a result.
+In that case, you’re probably most concerned about speed and quality, and costs might be higher as a result.

-If your’e an entrepreneur at early stages of setting up your company and defining your product it’s probably a good idea to consult with an innovation accelerator or at least speak to some friends with experience in your field
+If you’re an entrepreneur at early stages of setting up your company and defining your product it’s probably a good idea to consult with an innovation accelerator or at least speak to some friends with experience in your field

 What features do you need?

-Feature creep is the phenomenon wherein an initial modest and clearly defined scope of a project inevitably expands as the project evolves, resulting in delays and ever extended launch deadlines to account for all the additional requirements and changes.
+Feature creep is the phenomenon wherein an initial modest and clearly defined scope of a project inevitably expand as the project evolves, resulting in delays and ever extended launch deadlines to account for all the additional requirements and changes.
 It’s a project killer and unless you have a plan in place to prevent it, it’s likely to happen to your project, especially if there are a large number of stakeholders involved.